ripienaar/free-for-dev/README.md

    * http://www.graphenedb.com/ - Neo4j as a service (up to 1,000 nodes and 10,000 relations free)
    * https://mongolab.com/ - MongoDB as a service (500mb free)
    * https://scalingo.com/ - Primarily a PaaS but offers a 512 MB free tier of MySQL, PostgreSQL, or MongoDB
+   * https://skyvia.com/ - "Cloud data platform".
+Offers a free tier and all plans are completely free while in beta.

 ## STUN, WebRTC, Web Socket Servers and other Routers